 For more information regarding Lewin’s force field model, read: Lewin’s Force Field Model (Change Management).

-Tool #22: Statistical process control
+Process improvement tool #23: Statistical process control

 Statistical process control is a broad framework that incorporates already mentioned process improvement exercises and visualizations, including: